laboratoriumDIBRIS/double-basic-controller/README.md

 # Basic controller for the Double robot

-Send low-level commands to the Double robot, access the iPad/iPhone camera and and utter sentences.
+Send low-level commands to the Double robot, access the camera of the associated iPad/iPhone and utter sentences.

 This code is intended as the basis for Social Robotics assignments to be done by students enrolled in the European Master in Advanced Robotics (EMARO+) and Robotics Engineering master programmes at the University of Genoa, Italy.